microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-app-grant-msgraph.md

 ## Prerequisites

-To complete this tutorial, you need the following resources and privileges:
+To complete these instructions, you need the following resources and privileges:

 + A working Azure AD tenant.
-+ Sign in to either [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) or [Postman](/graph/use-postman) as a user in an Application Administrator role or a user allowed to create applications in the tenant.
-Graph Explorer supports sign in for delegated scenarios only while Postman supports sign in for both delegated and application scenarios.
++ Sign in to an app as a user in an Application Administrator role or a user allowed to create applications in the tenant.
+You can use either [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) (for delegated scenarios only) or [Postman](/graph/use-postman) (for either delegated and application scenarios) to test these queries.
-+ Consent to the `Application.ReadWrite.All`, `AppRoleAssignment.ReadWrite.All` delegated or app permissions.
++ Consent to the `Application.ReadWrite.All`, `AppRoleAssignment.ReadWrite.All` delegated or application permissions.
++ The object ID of a resource service principal that exposes app roles, and the ID of the app role to grant.
+In this guide, we'll use the Microsoft Graph resource service principal.

 > [!CAUTION]
 > The `AppRoleAssignment.ReadWrite.All` permission allows an app or service to manage permission grants and elevate privileges for any app, user, or group in your organization.
 Access to this service must be properly secured and should be limited to as few users as possible.